csparkresearch/csparkresearch.github.io/_posts/2022-06-23-vl53l0x-servo-radar.md

   VL53L0X is an easily available optical ranging module with an effective range of around 1 meter.
 This is mounted on a servo motor, and a small code snippet measures the distance to the neasrest obstacles at different angles.
 This data is then plotted in a polar plot with Blockly.

 show-toc: true
-tags: [seelab3, interactive schematics , Blockly, VL53L0X, Servo]
+tags: [seelab, interactive schematics , Blockly, VL53L0X, Servo]
 pins: [5V, SQ2, IN2, GND, WG, PV1, PV2, IN1, SEN, IN2]
 category: [seel3, android]
 ---